turingschool/lesson_plans/community_night/intro-to-git-and-github.markdown

 * create new repo on Github and name it
 * follow instructions for pushing repo to Github
 * refresh page -- your code is there!

+## Practice On Your Own

+If you're brand new to git, start with [Try Github](https://try.github.io/levels/1/challenges/1).

+If you've used git before (or if you complete try.github), work through [Git Immersion](http://gitimmersion.com/).
+Atlassian also has a helpful [Git Tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository).

+And, if you just can't get enough Git, check out the [Pro Git book](http://git-scm.com/book).